-Oh my, the sun is shining again!!
-It is absolutely amazing how you can feel this change throughout all of your body.
-From one day to another my level of energy has shifted completely.
-I am smiling all the time, I have crazy urges to wash my windows, buy colourful flowers, wear sneakers and leather jacket, go down town to drink coffee and enjoy the sunshine, run every morning and I am not getting tired in the evening (resulting in watching a lot of ‘dead walking’) and still I wake up no later than 7 am… all in all totally awesomeness is once again entering my life.
+Can you believe how amazing it feels when the sun starts shining again?
+It’s like an instant energy boost for the whole body.
+My mood has shifted completely and I can’t stop smiling.
+I have a sudden urge to wash my windows, buy colorful flowers, wear sneakers and a leather jacket, go downtown to drink coffee and enjoy the sunshine, run every morning, and I’m not getting tired in the evening (resulting in a lot of “The Walking Dead” watching), and yet I’m still waking up no later than 7 am.
+All in all, total awesomeness is once again entering my life.

-Even though the salad has been filling me with nutrient packed calories throughout the last couple of cold winter months, I still declare this an exceptionally good salad to celebrate the coming of spring with.
-The spinach, apples and parsley makes it fresh and ‘springy’, but still the hokkaido and beans provide you with the filling and comforting flavours and textures you need in order to feel full and satisfied.
+Even though the salad has been filling me with nutrient-packed calories throughout the last couple of cold winter months, I still declare this an exceptionally good salad to celebrate the coming of spring with.
+The spinach, apples, and parsley make it fresh and ‘springy’, but still, the Hokkaido and beans provide you with the filling and comforting flavors and textures you need to feel full and satisfied.

 Mixed super salad

-14 oz dried butter beans (400 g) – remember to soak overnight
+- 400 g dried butter beans remember to soak overnight

-5 oz firm goats cheese feta goats cheese (150 g)
+- 150 g firm goats cheese feta goats cheese

 - 1 bunch parsley